tanvikad/balance-robot/docs/report.md

 visitors can push our robot and see it quickly return to the upright position.

 # Introduction / Project Motivation
-Unlike their multi-wheeled counterparts, two wheeled robots are statically un-stable.
+Unlike their multi-wheeled counterparts, two wheeled robots are statically unstable.
 Unless the center of mass is perfectly placed or they experience a flat tire, two wheeled robots are doomed to fall one way or the other.
 This class of balancing vertically unstable objects can be broadly modeled by the inverted pendulum problem.
 Several interesting real world applications depend on solving the inverted pendulum problem, including launching and landing rockets